Most Philadelphians haven’t been to the Liberty Bell since a middle school field trip–basically a requirement if you’re living in Pennsylvania.

 Philadelphia fancies itself as the mural capital of the world, and you can get a feel for it walking through just about any neighborhood.
 For a more curated experience, take a walking tour with Mural Arts, the largest public art program in America.

 22) Sip Some Broth

 The real strength of Philadelphia’s food scene comes from the city’s ethnic diversity.
-In Little Saigon and other pockets around town, you can warm your body and soul with a nourishing bowl of pho.
-There’s no better way to fight off a cold or a hangover.
+In South Philly’s Little Saigon and other pockets around town, you can warm your body and soul with a nourishing bowl of pho.
+There’s no better way to fight off a cold (or a hangover.)

 Tucked away in Kensington is Urban Axes.
-The axe-throwing spot is great for leagues and group sessions, but individual drop-ins are welcome too.
+The ax-throwing spot is great for leagues and group sessions, but individual drop-ins are welcome too.

 24) Listen to a Story

-Once a month, First Person Arts hosts Story Slam.
+Once a month, First Person Arts host their Story Slam.
 Storytellers have five minutes to talk about whatever they want, so you might laugh, you might cry, but you’ll probably hear something you’ve never heard before.

 25) Get Spooked

 Eastern State Penitentiary, an old prison that once housed Al Capone, already has a creepy air about it, but when fall rolls around, the national landmark and incarceration museum converts into a terrifying haunted house that can scare the pants off even a hardened criminal.